gws8820/TrafficController/README.md

 * `Constraints/`: Contains Xilinx Design Constraints (`.xdc`) files for FPGA pin assignments and timing constraints.
 * `IP/`: Includes the source files and packaging information (`component.xml`, `xgui/`) for the `apb_traffic_controller` IP core.
-* `References/`: Repository for external documentation and reference materials, such as the AMBA APB specification, ADC datasheet, Nexys A7 manual, pin maps, and the register map.
+* `References/`: Repository for external documentation and reference materials, such as the AMBA APB specification, ADC datasheet, board manuals, pin maps, and the register map.
 * `Sources/`: Contains the core Verilog HDL source files for the traffic logic, controllers, SPI master, and simulation testbenches.

 ## Getting Started

 1. Clone this repository to your local machine.
 2. Launch Xilinx Vivado Design Suite.
-3. Create a new Vivado project, selecting your specific Nexys A7 board variant (XC7A100T or XC7A50T) as the target FPGA device.
+3. Create a new Vivado project, selecting your specific FPGA device as the target.
 4. Add all `.v` files from the `Sources/` directory to your project sources.
 5. Add the appropriate `.xdc` file from the `Constraints/` directory to your project constraints, selecting the file that matches your board and desired control method (physical I/O or APB).
 6. **If you intend to use the APB interface:**